-Maintaining a clean and healthy environment is critical for life on Earth and for Ft Lauderdale Everglades Airboat Tours.
+Maintaining a clean and healthy environment is critical for life on Earth and for Fort Lauderdale Everglades Airboat Tours.
 Who is in charge of making sure that these waters, especially the Everglades, are getting the treatments they deserve?
 MWH is a global wet infrastructure sector leader that specializes in water and waste water treatment, environmental engineering, construction management, and more.
 With their big aspirations in place, MWH was awarded a “master services agreement contract by the South Florida Water Management District (SFWMD)”.
 Their plans are to offer construction and engineering services toward the $880 million Restoration Strategies Regional Water Quality Plan, which is a component of Florida’s ongoing commitment to Everglades’ restoration.

 Some of the projects that MWH has planned include the design and construction management of several restoration activities such as canal bank stabilization, control structures, storm water pump locations and treatment areas, flow equalization basins, reservoirs, spillways and related mechanisms that all work to stabilize and improve the Everglades’ ecosystem throughout south Florida.
 The Everglades contains high levels of phosphorus and other nutrients, which can negatively impact the region and its water supply – this has become of major concern.
 The expansion plan that they are working on doubles “the site’s effective treatment area to further reduce phosphorus concentrations and increase the volume of treated water from the facility.
 The expansion will take place in two phases, with approximately 6,500 total acres of new treatment area available upon completion”.